jochenalt/Pentapod-Design/docs/bill-of-material.md

 ## Herkulex servo control

-Dongu provides a c++ library that allows to control Herkulex servos.
-Software-enginering-wise, this implementation is the worst I have ever seen from a company that provides high-quality robotics accessories.
-Anyhow.
-If you check out my modifications, do not judge me, I kept the style of the library.
+There's an [Arduino Library](https://github.com/jochenalt/Pentapod-Code/tree/master/Cortex/Cortex\utilities\Herkulex] to access Herkulex Servos, writting in C++ that works on the Teensy as well.
+Software-enginering-wise, this implementation could be improved, so when you checkout my enhancements, do not judge me, since I kept the style of the library.

-The most important modification I did to this library was to send commands to it without waiting for a result in order to speed up the communication.
+The most important modification I did was to send commands to the servos without waiting for a result in order to speed up the communication.
 The servos are controlled by 5 serial lines, and the controlller frequency is 35Hz.
-Within one loop, move commands are send to the limbs of all legs  simultaneously, i.e. the first round takes care of all hips, then of all thighs, etc. (check [Controller::sendCommandToServos](https://github.com/jochenalt/Pentapod-Code/tree/master/Cortex/Controller.cpp).
+Within one loop, *move* commands are send to the limbs of all legs simultaneously, i.e. the first round takes care of all hips, then of all thighs, etc. (check [Controller::sendCommandToServos](https://github.com/jochenalt/Pentapod-Code/tree/master/Cortex/Controller.cpp).
+By that procedure, the 5 serial lines are leveraged the most and in parallel.
-The status of the servos is fetched in a separate loop of 1.6Hz, i.e. per loop one servo is asked for its status data.
+Since we loose the returned status per servo, we request that in a separate loop of 35Hz/20 = 1.6Hz, i.e. one servo is asked for its status data per loop.

-In addition I enhanced this library to provide access to the servo's PID controller and to return voltage and temperature.
-Thing is, that the default PID controller has a very weak P factor, which make the servo kind of flexible, but leads to a high latency, especially when the IMU recognizes a change that needs to be processes quickly.
-So, I increased the servos P and I factor a lot which made the servos stiffer (check [HerkulexServoDriver::setup](https://github.com/jochenalt/Pentapod-Code/tree/master/Cortex/HerkulexServoDrive.cpp)
+In addition I enhanced this library to provide access to the servo's PID controller.
+Thing is, that the default PID controller has a very weak P factor, which makes the servo react kind of flexible to external force, but leads to a high latency when the IMU recognizes a change that needs to be compensated quickly.
+So, I increased the servos P and I factor a lot which made the servos stiffer (check [HerkulexServoDriver::setup](https://github.com/jochenalt/Pentapod-Code/tree/master/Cortex/HerkulexServoDrive.cpp)).

+Further minor changes were necessary to fetch  the voltage and the temperature of the servo.

 ## Tools
 |Category              |  Description                                                        | Source     |